 Sequential monadic testing is a method of evaluating a number of products one after another.
-This can be used to compare the current design of a product to a new one, and get audience feedback on which design they prefer.
+This can be used to compare the current design of a product to a new one and get audience feedback on which design they prefer.

-An advertising company is rolling out a brand-new ad campaign, but has two slightly different versions of the same ad.
+An advertising company is rolling out a brand-new ad campaign but has two slightly different versions of the same ad.
 By using sequential monadic testing, they ask respondents to compare and contrast the two ads, highlighting what they liked and disliked about each one.
 The company can now use this feedback to make a clearer judgment on which ad they should launch.

 How to Conduct a Focus Group

-Focus groups are a crucial element in market research, and are used to gauge broader consumer opinions based on a small group of participants.
+Focus groups are a crucial element in market research and are used to gauge broader consumer opinions based on a small group of participants.
 Focus groups are intimate discussions led by a researcher to better understand reactions to a particular product.
 As the name indicates, they are focused on a single topic.

 Focus groups require meticulous planning.
 To prepare, every focus group needs a trained leader who is well-versed with the topic and is comfortable guiding conversation.
 Ideally, all the questions and topics would be written down in advance as a blueprint for the discussion, to make sure every aspect is covered.
 Additionally, the group participants should be carefully selected as a representative sample of the larger target audience.
 Finally, make sure to have a way to note down the participants’ reactions – either a video/voice recorder or a notebook.
-When conducting the session, ensure that each participant is able to voice their thoughts while sticking to the prepared discussion outline.
+When conducting the session, ensure that each participant can voice their thoughts while sticking to the discussion outline.

 Your five main senses – sight, sound, smell, taste, and feel – are what make up qualitative observation.
-Observations based on sensation tend to be more subjective, and use descriptors and emotions rather than quantifiable data.
+Observations based on sensation tend to be more subjective and use descriptors and emotions rather than quantifiable data.